AdvancedPhotonSource/pty-chi/docs/source/using_pty_chi/devices.rst

 =======

 Pty-Chi supports GPU acceleration through PyTorch's native CUDA support.
-At this moment, multi-GPU support is only available for the ``AutodiffPtychography`` engine.
-Other engines support at most 1 GPU.
+At this moment, multi-GPU support is only available for the ``AutodiffPtychographyReconstructor`` and ``LSQMLReconstructor`` engines .
+Other engines support only 1 GPU.

 On a computer with multiple GPUs, you can set the device to use by setting the ``CUDA_VISIBLE_DEVICES`` environment variable.
 For example, to use the first GPU, you can run::